GuildCrypt/solspecdown/test/test.output.md

 | `2` | `bool` | `approved` |  | `false` |
 ---
 #### <a name="approve(address,uint256)"></a> `approve(address,uint256)`
+Approves another address to transfer the given token ID The zero address indicates there is no approved address.
+There can only be one approved address per token at a given time.
+Can only be called by the token owner or an approved operator.
 ##### Inputs
 |  | Type | Name | Description |
 |---|---|---|---|